Castle of Ouguela: Medieval castle

 At the time of the Reconquista of the Iberian Peninsula, reconquest of the village and its surrounding land was finally achieved 1230, by Castilian and Leonese forces.
-Years later, May 28, 1255, the good-men of Badajoz county donated Ouguela and elsewhere to the Bishop of Badajoz.
+Years later, on 28 May 1255, the good-men of Badajoz county donated Ouguela and elsewhere to the Bishop of Badajoz.

-By the Treaty of Alcañices on 12 September, 1297, the domains of Ouguela and its castle transferred to the Crown of Portugal.
-The following year, King Dinis (1279-1325) in Lisbon on January 5, 1298, aimed at increasing Ouguela's settlement and defense, granted the town a charter with many privileges, with a focus on its defense.
+By the Treaty of Alcañices on 12 September 1297, the domains of Ouguela and its castle transferred to the Crown of Portugal.
+The following year, King Dinis (1279–1325) in Lisbon on 5 January 1298, aimed at increasing Ouguela's settlement and defense, granted the town a charter with many privileges, with a focus on its defense.

-During the reign of Ferdinand starts the construction of the new fence of the village, works that continue under the reign of King John I (1385-1433).
+During the reign of Ferdinand starts the construction of the new fence of the village, works that continue under the reign of King John I (1385–1433).
 The latter, also with a view to its settlement and defense, granted the village the Couto privilege homiziados (7 December 1420).